kit-kat1320/kit-kat1320/README.md

 I am a FullStack developer with a passion for creating and figuring out puzzels.
-I have experience with working with JavaScript, TypeScript, React, Node.js, Express, MySQL, Mongo, Java, HTML, CSS, and Git.
+I have experience with working with JavaScript, TypeScript, React, Node.js, Express, MySQL, Mongo, Java, HTML, CSS, Tailwind, and Git.
 I am a quick learner and I am always looking to expand my knowledge and skills set.
 I left a carrer in legal compliance, a detail-oriened and fast paced enviroment, to pursue programing, which had up to that point only been a hoby.
 I am excieted to